 Motivators can vary depending on a person’s internal mindset and the existence of external competition

 Crucial to the process of creating motivation is fully understanding the target audience.
-By using market fragmentation, consumer segmentation, journey mapping, and mental model mapping, marketers can plug-in the right motivators to influence behavior for the right audience.
+By using market and consumer segmentation, journey mapping, and mental model mapping, marketers can plug-in the right motivators to influence behavior for the right audience.
 By placing high-cognitive connections and motivators into experiences and creative messaging, we can help nudge consumers while establishing a relationship with them.

 While some themes of branding may seem intangible, the impact of high-cognitive connections and branding is concrete.
 This approach provides cognitive benefits for consumers while providing massive benefits for the brands.